Skip to content

 HE IS THE GOAT!
 THE GOAT!!!!

-Jokes aside, this is probably, along with Mobox, the best Windows emulator on PC.
-It works with 64-bit programs as well, and you can even run PC games on it.
-If you search online, you'll find videos of people playing on it.
+Jokes aside, Winlator is probably, along with Mobox, the best Windows emulator on Android.
+Unlike ExaGear, it actually works with 64-bit programs.
+You'll find videos of people playing all sorts of games on it if you search online.

 Unfortunately, quality comes with a price, and the price is performance in this case.
 You really need a good phone to run Winlator at its best.
-I believe that for most visual novels, anything above the 732g should be enough.
-But for compatibility with the rest of the titles, you'll need something like the Snapdragon 855 or higher.
+I recommend one with the Snapdragon 855 or higher, but I believe anything above the Snapdragon 732g should be enough for most VNs.

-Since it's still a relatively new emulator, it's a bit finicky.
-You'll need to test each visual novel and adjust Winlator's settings accordingly.
+Since Winlator is still relatively new, it's a bit finicky.
+You'll need to test each VN and adjust the emulator settings accordingly.
 The upside is that the community is quite active, so if you encounter any issues, you can reach out to them.

 Setup files for "the goat":